kortov/robocode-template-gradle/README.md

 ## Instructions

 to got it working:
-* change robotClassEnemy to your robot's className in gradle.properties
+* change robotClass to your robot's className in gradle.properties
-* change robocodeDir to your robocode directory in gradle.properties
+* change robocodeDir to your robocode installation directory in gradle.properties
-* create properties file in src/main/resources just like mine com/kortov/MyRobot.properties (package structure is neccessary) and remove mine properties (I'll improve my script later to get rid of this step)
+* create properties file in src/main/resources just like mine com/kortov/MyRobot.properties (package structure is neccessary) and remove my properties (I'll improve my script later to get rid of this step)
-* replace robot.classname in your property file to your className
+* replace robot.classname and robot.version in your resources properties file to your robotClass and robotVersion values from gradle.properties
+(I'll improve it later)
 * (optional) replace robotClassEnemy in gradle.properties to you bot enemy classes (you can specify them with comma)

 That's it!